awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-txn-messaging.md

 ------
 #### [ AWS CLI ]

-To query analytics data for transactional email messages by using the AWS CLI, use the get\-application\-date\-range\-kpi command and specify the appropriate values for the required parameters:
+To query analytics data for transactional email messages by using the AWS CLI, use the get\-application\-date\-range\-kpi command, and specify the appropriate values for the required parameters:

 ```
 C:\> aws pinpoint get-application-date-range-kpi ^